Spark New Zealand: Criticism

 Telecom failed to reach their self-imposed goal of around 83,333 wholesale broadband customers by the end of 2005.
 During her opening address to parliament, Prime Minister Helen Clark criticised the state of the internet in New Zealand.
 This was followed by extensive criticism in the media such as in two high-profile television programmes, in two episodes of Campbell Live (whose past major sponsors include Telecom), during which CEO Theresa Gattung was challenged by host John Campbell, and an episode of the New Zealand edition of Sunday.
 Critical articles had been published by various magazines and newspapers, including the largest newspaper, The New Zealand Herald.
 Of significance, many of these were lengthy and high-profile articles compared to many previous articles critical of Telecom — among the most noticeable of these was published by the National Business Review, in which it was stated that "Far from being 'Xtraordinary', as its multimillion dollar advertising would have you believe, Telecom is strangling the nation's advancement."
 While in Wellington for an ICANN meeting, Vint Cerf was reported to have made a personal visit to David Cunliffe, the telecommunications minister where it is believed he recommended that Telecom be unbundled.
 The government investigated whether it needed to force Telecom to unbundle the network, thereby allowing other companies access and improving broadband service for consumers.

 From 2007, Yahoo! provided Telecom's email service, which came under heavy criticism in early 2013 following a spam and phishing attack described as the biggest to have ever hit the country.
 Telecom and Yahoo! automatically reset tens of thousands of users' passwords.
 In April, Telecom announced that despite the issue, it would keep Yahoo! on as an email provider.
 Problems with Telecom's YahooXtra email continued into December 2013 and further into 2014 with the latest problems reported on 10 January.
 They later moved their mail service to SMX, a New Zealand-based provider, in May 2017.

+Spark was officially prosecuted by the Commerce Commission in July 2018, with 11 criminal charges filed against the company in the Auckland District Court.
+Spark was later convicted and fined $675,000 in 2019.